Drill Point Dies for Metal Building Construction Fasteners

 - ICC-ES ESR reports — Building code compliance evaluation

 The drill point quality directly affects test results.
-Inconsistent drill points lead to variable pull-out and shear values, risking certification failure.
+Inconsistent drill points can lead to variable pull-out and shear values, potentially risking certification failure.

 Getting Started